 Our applied mathematics - data analytics students develop strong relationships with professors and learn the mathematics, statistics and programming that will help them get jobs in NYC and attend PhD programs.

 Making sense of the large amounts of data that are being produced in business, industry and government requires a combination of mathematical modeling, programming and analysis.
-Data analytics combines these tools to solve complex problems and make informed decisions.
+Data analysts combine these tools to solve complex problems and make informed decisions.

 Why Choose Applied Mathematics - Data Analytics?

-Analytics is one of the fastest growing areas of business.
-According to the Bureau of Labor and Statistics, job growth in this field will increase by 30% in the next 10 years, which is much faster than average.
+Analytics is one of the fastest growing fields in business, industry and government.
+According to the Bureau of Labor and Statistics, job growth in this field will increase by 30% in the next 10 years.

 Small classes foster collaborative problem solving and knowledge sharing.
-You will become a part of a caring and creative campus community, and develop strong relationships, both with peers and professors.
+You will become a part of a caring and creative campus community, developing strong relationships, both with peers and professors.

 Our New York City location is just minutes from the nation’s top financial and tech industry companies.
 Intern with established companies, like UPS or Google, or get in on the ground floor in New York’s booming tech startup industry.

 "I earned my bachelor’s degree in Mathematics from Manhattan.
 I'm the first generation in my family to go to college and I felt very insecure about my ability to understand all of the course material.
 My professors noticed that I lacked confidence, and definitely helped me overcome that.
 They were so helpful during my four years of undergrad that I felt like I could take on the challenge of graduate school.